enel-gdh-educational/katacoda-scenarios/docker/part3/step1c.md

 ### Docker push
-Command Docker push allow you to save and share a local image to your own Docker registry.
+Command `docker push` allows you to save and share a local image to your own Docker registry.
 For this purpose you can use Enel Artifactory.

 In order to pull/push docker images to Enel Artifactory from your terminal you must use